*** Check out my review of John Wick 3: Parabellum ***

-John Wick is an extraordinary experience, both spare and rich, that lures you into its strange and self-contained world of murders-for-money, justified with an ambiguous sheen of honour.
+John Wick quickly lures you into its strange and self-contained world of murders-for-money, justified with an ambiguous sheen of honour.

-Its violence is repetitive yet compelling, as the retired hitman and his old gangland boss Viggo Tarasov (Michael Nyqvist) face and chase each other across New York with an implacable determination towards an already-inevitable outcome.
+Its violence is repetitive yet compelling, the gunshots and stabbings almost hypnotic, as retired hitman John Wick and his old gangland boss Viggo Tarasov (Michael Nyqvist) face and chase each other across New York with an implacable determination towards an already-inevitable outcome.
 The fight scenes are like watching a murderous ballet unfold elegantly around you.

-But apart from those, which are likely only to raise the hackles of editors like me and people called Jonathan, who nearly had a film named after themselves, this is a five-star film.
+But apart from those, which are likely only to raise the hackles of editors like me and people called Jonathan, who nearly had a film named after themselves, this is a five-star movie.

 Wick’s re-emergence into the dangerous world he thought he left behind is driven by Daisy, the world’s cutest beagle puppy.
 Sent to John by his wife Helen after her own death to make sure he has something to love beyond his vintage Mustang, poor Daisy has such a sad plot-line I’m not even going to delve into the question of whether you should give someone a pet as a present.

-After bounding merrily into the ex-hitman’s life, little Daisy is almost instantly exposed to the worst of the gangland underworld, as she’s brutally murdered by Iosef (Alfie Allen), the whiny, vicious son of Wick’s Russian gangster ex-boss.
+After bounding merrily into the ex-hitman’s life, little Daisy is almost instantly exposed to the worst of the gangland underworld, as she’s brutally murdered by Iosef (Alfie Allen), the whiny, vicious son of Wick’s Russian gangster ex-boss Viggo.